Recognition

 3M foam tape

-The Paper Players PP723 - A Theme Challenge from Ann
+The Paper Players PP745 - A Theme Challenge from Joanne

 Here's a quick recap of our challenge rules: